oskarihakamies/IDS-project/README.md

 ## Validation 15/04/2026

 We were able to test this in a course with the help of Tero Karvinen that teaches the class.
-You can find more information here: https://terokarvinen.com/palvelinten-hallinta/
+You can find more information here: https://terokarvinen.com/palvelinten-hallinta/.
+Thanks to Tero for letting us try it with his students and to all the students that took part and gave us valuable feedback.

 Most of the students have a little bit of knowledge / background from Linux but most of them are fairly new.